 Allison’s appointment has also drawn praise from Christian leaders across Canada and the United States.

 We thank you for standing with us in prayer during this time.
 Allison will take the next several months to move her family to the London, ON, area, as well as transition the team she currently leads.
 She will spend the following year working closely with Barry to prepare for a successful leadership transition.
-Barry will continue in his role until his retirement in October 2019, after which time the plan is for Barry to have an ongoing ministry role with Compassion.
+Barry will continue in his role until his retirement in October 2019.

 We are so thankful for the significant role Barry has played in shaping Compassion Canada over the past several decades—a legacy that will continue for a long time.
 We also look forward with expectation to how God will continue to use this ministry for His glory.